NORTHEASTERN MARYLAND KENNEL CLUB

 Meetings and Voting

 Section 1.
 CLUB MEETING.
 Meetings of the Club shall be held in the greater Bel Air, Maryland area.
 There shall be no fewer than nine meetings per year.
 Said meetings shall be held on the first Tuesday of the month as designated by the Board of Directors.
-Written notice of each such meeting shall be mailed by the Secretary at least ten days prior to the date of the meeting.
-The quorum for such meetings shall be 20 per cent of the members in good standing.
+Written notice of each such meeting shall be mailed or emailed by the Recording Secretary at least ten days prior to the date of the meeting.
+The quorum for such meetings shall be 20 percent of the members in good standing.

 Section 5.
 VOTING.
 Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any general meeting of the Club at which he/she is present.
 Proxy voting will not be permitted at any Club meeting or election.